artpad6/gemel_nsdi23/README.md

         yolo_outputs = to_cpu(torch.cat(yolo_outputs, 1))
         return yolo_outputs if targets is None else {'loss': loss}
 ````
 4. We added the PyTorch-YOLOv3 path to eval_methods, transforms, and model_architectures.
-You can uncomment these if you choose to follow the above steps and use YOLOv3
+You can uncomment these and change it to your path to the repo if you choose to follow the above steps and use YOLOv3